Cycling at the 2006 Commonwealth Games – Men's road race

-The men's road race took place at 26 March 2006 on a route through the Royal Botanic Gardens.
+The men's cycling road race was one of the road cycling events at the 2006 Commonwealth Games and took place on 26 March 2006 on a route through the Royal Botanic Gardens.
 The race length was 166 km.

 Results

 The notation "s.t." indicates that the rider crossed the finish line in the same group as the one receiving the time above him, and was therefore credited with the same finishing time.